risk-first/website/menagerie/Risk-Landscape.md

 A lot of knowledge and understanding of the world starts by naming and categorising things.

-If we were studying insects, this might be a guide giving you a description and a picture of each insect, telling you where to find it and what it does.  <!-- tweet-end --> That doesn't mean that this is _all_ there is to know.
-Just as a scientist could spend her entire life studying a particular species of bee, each of the risks we'll look at really has a whole sub-discipline of Computer Science attached to it, which we can't possibly hope to cover in any great depth.
+If we were studying insects, this might be a guide giving you a description and a picture of each insect, telling you where to find it and how it lives.  <!-- tweet-end --> That doesn't mean that this is _all_ there is to know.
+Just as a scientist could spend an entire lifetime studying a particular species of bee, each of the risks we'll look at really has a whole sub-discipline of Computer Science attached to it, which we can't possibly hope to cover in any great depth.

-As software developers, we can't hope to know the detailed specifics of the whole discipline of [Complexity Theory](https://en.wikipedia.org/wiki/Complexity_theory), or [Concurrency Theory](https://en.wikipedia.org/wiki/Concurrency_(computer_science)).
+As software developers, we can't hope to know the specifics of the whole discipline of [Complexity Theory](https://en.wikipedia.org/wiki/Complexity_theory), or [Concurrency Theory](https://en.wikipedia.org/wiki/Concurrency_(computer_science)).
 But, we're still required to operate in a world where these things exist.
-So, we may as well get used to them, and ensure that we respect their primacy.
+So, we may as well get used to them and ensure that we respect their primacy.
 We are operating in _their_ world, so we need to know the rules.

-Once we can spot and name different types of risk, we can then think about their characteristics, and how to manage or avoid them.
-In each of the following sections, we'll be looking at a different category of risk, some of it's characteristics and sometimes suggesting actions to take to deal with it.

-But foremost, this is a "spotters' guide" to software risks and where to find them.  <!-- tweet-end -->
+Once we can spot and name different types of risk we can then think about their characteristics and how to manage or avoid them.
+Over the following pages, we're going to take a tour of various different categories of risks, exploring their characteristics and sometimes suggesting actions to take to deal with them.  <!-- tweet-start -->But foremost, this is a "spotters' guide" to software risks and where to find them.  <!-- tweet-end -->

 ## Our Tour Itinerary